Shoaib Malik: Pakistan Super League

+Malik announced his retirement from the Pakistan Super League in January 2026.
+He played a total of 93 matches for different teams including Karachi Kings, Multan Sultans, Peshawar Zalmi, and Quetta Gladiators, scoring 2,350 runs.

 Caribbean Premier League career

 Shoaib Malik was part of Barbados Tridents from 2013 to 2017 and played for them in the 1st, 2nd, 3rd, 4th and 5th edition of Caribbean Premier League.
 He was signed by Guyana Amazon Warriors for the sixth edition of CPL.
 He was also given the captaincy of Guyana Amazon Warriors.
 He was retained by the franchise for the seventh edition of CPL.
 He was supposed to play in the eighth edition of CPL as well but he was named in Pakistan's squad for their tour of England and therefore missed the CPL 2020.
 In May 2021, he returned to Guyana Amazon Warriors again for the 9th season of Caribbean Premier League.

 Other leagues

 In 2013, he was signed by Hobart Hurricanes for the 2013–14 Big Bash League season.
 He was retained by Hobart Hurricanes for the 2014–15 Big Bash League season.
 He was also part of the Hobart Hurricanes to participate in the 2014 CLT20.

 In 2014, he was signed by Warwickshire for a six-match deal for the 2014 T20 Blast.

+In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
+In November 2019, he was selected to play for Rajshahi Royals in the 2019-20 Bangladesh Premier League.
+In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.
+In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.
+In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.